 While the Pittsburgh Panthers are not a household name in the college football landscape, the NFL world is covered with former talented Panthers.
-From Aaron Donald to Darrelle Revis to Larry Fitzgerald, Pitt is a place that consistently produces NFL level talent.
+From Aaron Donald to Darrelle Revis to Larry Fitzgerald, Pitt is a place that consistently produces NFL-level talent.
 All these stars played significant roles for the Panthers, and more talented players from Pittsburgh are on their way.
 Some defensive backs, including Avonte Maddox, K’Waun Williams, and Jordan Whitehead, hailed from Pittsburgh.
-The next in line for NFL Draft glory is the talented Panthers safety Paris Ford.
+The next in line for potential NFL Draft glory is Panthers safety Paris Ford.

 Paris Ford NFL Draft Profile